Phickies/Satnet/README.md

 Thank you Matt for your support and working with me on this project.

-Further extension:
-- Add tool tips
+Panning on improve:
-- Fix the satellite orbit equation
+- Fix the satellite orbit equation.
-- Make the earth rotate around the sun
+- Make the earth rotate around the sun.
+- Add tool tips.
 - Add more planets, make there orbit path visible.
+- Visualizing more satelltes, spacecraft, other planets satellize.
+- Add data about aesterois paths.
+- Add space debris data (get from API).

+Further extention:
+- Make it as server-side render visualization